plastbox/telldus-core2/README.md

 This project requires a working FTDI-driver.
 Follow the instructions on getting [node-ftdi](https://github.com/thomaschaaf/node-ftdi/) up and running.

 ## What
-The aim of this project is to replace[telldus-core](https://github.com/telldus/telldus) with a service providing a simple and concise interface for the [Tellstick Classic](http://telldus.se/produkt/tellstick-classic-gateway-433mhz/) and [Tellstick Duo](http://telldus.se/produkt/tellstick-duo/) products.
+The aim of this project is to replace [telldus-core](https://github.com/telldus/telldus) with a service providing a simple and concise interface for the [Tellstick Classic](http://telldus.se/produkt/tellstick-classic-gateway-433mhz/) and [Tellstick Duo](http://telldus.se/produkt/tellstick-duo/) products.

 Most likely, the interface will be TCP/IP, with data exchanged as [ndjson](http://ndjson.org/) (with each package being a "line").
 How the objects will look will depend on the unit with which the Tellstick is communicating.